gbdev/pandocs/content/Video_Display.md

 ### Sprite Priorities and Conflicts

+During each scanline\'s OAM scan, the LCD controller compares LY to each sprite\'s Y position to find the 10 sprites on that line that appear first in OAM (\$FE00-\$FE03 being the first).
+It discards the rest, allowing only 10 sprites to be displayed on any one line.
+When this limit is exceeded, sprites appearing later in OAM won\'t be displayed.
+To keep unused sprites from affecting onscreen sprites, set their Y coordinate to Y = 0 or Y =\> 160 (144 + 16) (Note : Y \<= 8 also works
+if sprite size is set to 8x8).
+Just setting the X coordinate to X = 0 or X =\> 168 (160 + 8) on a sprite will hide it, but it will still affect other sprites sharing the same lines.

+If using [BGB](BGB "wikilink"), in the VRAM viewer - OAM tab, hover your mouse over the small screen to highlight the sprites on a line.
+Sprites hidden due to the limitation will be highlighted in red.

-When sprites overlap, the highest priority one will appear above all others, etc. (Thus, no Z-fighting.)
+When these 10 sprites overlap, the highest priority one will appear above all others, etc. (Thus, no Z-fighting.)
 In CGB mode, the first sprite in OAM (\$FE00-\$FE03) has the highest priority, and so on.
 In Non-CGB mode, the smaller the X coordinate, the higher the priority.
 The tie breaker (same X coordinates) is the same priority as in CGB mode.

-Only 10 sprites can be displayed on any one line.
-When this limit is exceeded, the lower sprites (in their order in OAM, \$FE00-\$FE03 being the highest) won\'t be displayed.
-To keep unused sprites from affecting onscreen sprites, set their Y coordinate to Y = 0 or Y =\> 160 (144 +
-16) (Note : Y \<= 8 also works if sprite size is set to 8x8).
-Just
-setting the X coordinate to X = 0 or X =\> 168 (160 + 8) on a sprite
-will hide it, but it will still affect other sprites sharing the same lines.

-If using [BGB](BGB "wikilink"), in the VRAM viewer - OAM tab, hover your mouse over the small screen to highlight the sprites on a line.
-Sprites hidden due to the limitation will be highlighted in red.
+The priority calculation between sprites disregards OBJ-to-BG Priority (attribute bit 7).
+Only the highest-priority sprite is compared against the background.
+Thus if a sprite with a higher priority (based on OAM index) but with OBJ-to-BG Priority turned on overlaps a sprite with a lower priority and a nonzero background pixel, the background pixel is displayed even if the lower-priority sprite\'s OBJ-to-BG Priority is on.

 ### Writing Data to OAM Memory